 Configurations in Sender System

-Furthermore, if you want to use Client Certificate authentication, the sender system keystore needs to contain a key pair, whose certificate is signed by one of the CAs supported by the load balancer.
+Furthermore, if you want to use Client Certificate authentication, the sender system keystore needs to contain a key pair signed by one of the CAs supported by the load balancer.

 More information on the supported CAs: Load Balancer Root Certificates Supported by SAP.

 For secure inbound communication using Client Certificates, in the cloud integration tenant only the certificates needed for the Client Certificate based authorization check need to be configured.
 In general, there are two configuration options available:

 - Maintain Certificates directly in the integration flow